bhargavtimbadiya10/Android-App/README.md

-# 🛒  Clikart E-Commerce App
+# 🛒  Clickart E-Commerce App

 This is a simple and modern **E-Commerce mobile application** built using **Android Studio**.
 Users can browse products, add items to cart, place orders, and manage their profile.